thinkocapo/eos-epic-operating-system/README.md

 }
 > root@f043bb1b25b6:/# exit
 ```
-5. Now that you're in the Docker container, you can run the commands in Step 3, like `cleos get info`
-6. Stop the container when you're done for the day, or next you try to 'docker start' it will tell you 'already running':
+5. Stop the container when you're done for the day, or next you try to 'docker start' it will tell you 'already running':
 ```
 docker ps | grep eos
 docker stop <containerId>